baptistemanson/rust-pathfinder/README.md

 - [ ] Group: general and crit modifiers
 - [ ] Ammunitions
 - [ ] Port table of weapons
-- [x] Weapons traits: model and a few of the 33 core traits (flag set on a 64 bit I think)
+- [x] Weapons traits: model and a few of the 33 core traits I have 63 traits capability
 - [ ] Weapons traits: agile
 - [ ] Weapons traits: attached
 - [ ] Weapons traits: backstabber